Why Learn How to Crochet Corner to Corner?

 You can attend Sarah’s class without ever leaving your house, so it’s about as convenient as you can get.
 In times past, you had to go out of your way to attend a class of this quality; if you were lucky enough to have an innovative local yarn store in your area, or lucky enough to attend a convention, you’d have been able to.
 Luckily, now there’s no need to invest in expensive airfare, hotel rooms and convention admission if those things are not in your current budget; Annie’s Crafts has made it easy and affordable to access amazing craft classes from home.
 While I do recommend attending classes, conventions and workshops in person if you have the opportunity to do so, those are no longer your only options for taking truly outstanding crochet classes.

-There are two different ways you can access this corner-to-corner crochet class: on DVD, or through Annie’s online portal.
+There used to be two different ways you could access this corner-to-corner crochet class: on DVD, or through Annie’s online portal.
+The DVD version of the class has apparently now been discontinued (you can click here to check for used copies at Amazon).
 Either way, you’ll have the opportunity to ask the instructor, Sarah, questions.
 The video is really clear and helpful, so you’ll probably find that you won’t need to take advantage of this option — but it’s nice to know you do have the option if you need it.
 If there’s something that just doesn’t seem clear to you when you watch the video, or if you get stuck when you’re working any part of the baby blanket, the class materials include instructions for how to contact Sarah and ask for her help.

 Crochet Skill Level Required for This Class: “Confident Beginner”